Four-dimensional regular black strings in bilocal gravity: Bilocal black string solution and its properties

-which corresponds to the static uncharged black string of General Relativity provided \cite{Lemos:1995cm}.
-In Fig.\ref{effedeerre}, we depict the metric potential $f(r)$ for some values of $\mu$.
+In Fig. \ref{effedeerre}, we depict the metric potential $f(r)$ for some values of $\mu$.
 Notice the existence of up to two horizons; the external (internal) one gets more distant (closer) from the origin the higher the value of the mass density is.
 Note also the regular behavior of the solution at the origin.